mmagician/collatz-air/README.md

 ### plonky3-collatz
 Implemented using the [Plonky3](https://github.com/Plonky3/Plonky3) backend for defining the AIR constraints.
-We use `p3-uni-stark` as the proving system.
+We use `p3-uni-stark` as the proving system in the example.

 Run the example with:
 ```bash